FLAMEGPU/FLAMEGPU2-docs/src/guide/agent-functions/agent-communication.rst

 If you are using the Bucket messaging strategy, you will also need to supply the bucket key to access the messages from the specific bucket.

 If an invalid bucket key is specified (based on the bounds provided when the messagelist was defined) no messages will be returned.
-If ``SEATBELTS`` error checking is enabled, an exception will be raised.
+If ``FLAMEGPU_SEATBELTS`` error checking is enabled, an exception will be raised.

 .. tabs::